 Growing a garden is great for fresh vegetables during the summer.

 However, a lot of people don’t consider its benefits during the winter months.
 The excess of your summer garden can be preserved for winter use.
-One of the easiest vegetables you can preserve are green beans.
+One of the easiest vegetables you can preserve is green beans.
 They are easy to grow and taste great in those winter soups.

 Learning everything about canning green beans is an easy task with great rewards.

 1. Pick Your Fresh Green Beans

-You will know a green bean is ready for picking when the bean is about two to three inches long.
+You will know a green bean is ready for picking when the bean is about 2-3-inches long.
 Some people like to wait until the beans inside the pod have plumped up.